andrewzwicky/PUBGIS/README.rst

 .. figure:: https://github.com/andrewzwicky/PUBGIS/raw/master/docs/example_setup.jpg
    :scale: 45 %

-1a.
-Select a video file (only tested with .mp4 currently)
+1. Select a video file (only tested with .mp4 currently)

-1b.
-Click the Live tab to record as you play.

 2. Adjust the output file if needed.

 3. Click Process!

+4. For more deatils about all the options, read the `Usage`_ wiki page.

 **NOTE:**  PUBGIS live recording does not currently work when running PUBG Fullscreen (Fullscreen (Windowed) is OK).
 I'm tracking `Issue#41`_.
 Sorry for the inconvenience.

-**Optional**:

-* If the video contains extra footage *before your parachute landing*, put that time in **landing time**

-* If the video contains extra footage *after you die*, such as spectating a teammate, input your **death time** (death time of 00:00 means it will process until the end of the video)

-* Adjust the time step.
-This is how often the map is checked.
-Larger values will process a game faster, but the path will not be as detailed.

-* Select a different color path

 Development
 -----------